-The SU Beijing program is located at top-ranked Tsinghua University, and offers students at all language levels (including those with no prior Chinese language knowledge) an opportunity to study the complexity of contemporary China.
+The Syracuse Beijing program is located at top-ranked Tsinghua University, and offers students at all language levels (including those with no prior Chinese language knowledge) an opportunity to study the complexity of contemporary China.
 The program offers coursework options across disciplines - including history, political science and international relations, public communications, and economics.

 Signature Seminars (3 credits; required for undergraduates)